Fast and Accurate Emulation of Complex Dynamic Simulators: Abstract

 \section{Abstract}

-While dynamic simulators, which are computational models that evolve over time and are governed by differential equations, are essential in scientific and engineering applications, their emulation remains challenging due to the unpredictable behavior of complex systems.
+Dynamic simulators are computational models governed by differential equations that evolve over time.
+They are essential for scientific and engineering applications but remain challenging to emulate because of the unpredictable behavior of complex systems.
 To address this challenge, this paper introduces a fast and accurate Gaussian Process (GP)-based emulation method for complex dynamic simulators.
-By integrating linked GPs into the one-step-ahead emulation framework, the proposed algorithm enables exact analytical computations of the posterior mean and variance, eliminating the need for computationally expensive Monte Carlo approximations.
-This significantly reduces computation time while maintaining or improving predictive accuracy.
-Furthermore, the method extends naturally to systems with forcing inputs by incorporating them as additional variables within the GP framework.
-Numerical experiments on the Lotka-Volterra model and the Lorenz system demonstrate the efficiency and computational advantages of the proposed approach.
-An \textsf{R} package, \textsf{dynemu}, implementing the one-step-ahead emulation approach, is available on \textsf{CRAN}.
+By integrating linked GPs into the one-step-ahead emulation framework, the proposed algorithm provides exact and tractable computation of the posterior mean and variance, solving a problem previously considered computationally intractable and eliminating the need for expensive Monte Carlo approximations.
+This approach substantially reduces computation time while maintaining or improving predictive accuracy.
+Furthermore, the method naturally extends to systems with forcing inputs by incorporating them as additional variables within the GP framework.
+Numerical experiments on multiple dynamic systems demonstrate the efficiency and computational advantages of the proposed approach.
+An \textsf{R} package, \textsf{dynemu}, which implements the one-step-ahead emulation approach, is available on \textsf{CRAN}.

 {\it Keywords}: Surrogate model, Linked Gaussian processes, Complex system, Uncertainty propagation

 \spacingset{1.45}